-What Mother Trees Can Teach Us For Mother Day
+What Mother Trees Can Teach Us For Mother's Day

 Celebrating Mother's Day in the forest

 Mother's Day is just around the corner and I think we can all agree that mothers are pretty amazing.
-After all, they bring us into this world (which is no small feat), nurture us, guide us, and support us in every stage of our lives.
-Through thick and thin, they’re there for us to lean on, freely sharing their guidance and support.
+After all, they bring us into this world (which is no small feat), nurture us, guide us, and support us during every stage of our lives.
+Through thick and thin, they’re there for us to lean on, freely sharing their time and love.
 And in the hustle and bustle of our busy lives, we can sometimes lose sight of that.
-That's why Mother's Day is important and why Mother's Day 2021 is the perfect opportunity to let your mom know how loved and appreciated she is by planting a tree for her!
+That's why Mother's Day is important and why Mother's Day 2022 is the perfect opportunity to let your mom know how loved and appreciated she is by planting a tree for her!

 And in that spirit of appreciation, let’s expand our notion of “mother” and turn our gaze to another nurturing, supportive, and often under appreciated presence: Mother Trees.
 According to the Mother Tree Project, headed by groundbreaking researcher Suzanne Simard, “Mother Trees are large trees within a forest that act as centralized hubs, supporting communication and nutrient exchange amongst trees.”